sarthk05/Cups/Access_log.md

 # ADDING COMMENTS AND PRINTING THEM
-I made some changes to the cupsFilePrintf() function in the scheduler's log.c file.
-I made a note of the function.
-Following the file's modification.
-Retype the build and make install commands.
+I modified the cupsFilePrintf() function in the scheduler's log.c file.
+I made a mental note to remember the function.
+Following the alteration of the file.
+Retype the commands build and make install.

 ## Here is modified accesslog
 ```